 The Tax Cuts and Jobs Act of 2017 ("U.S. Tax Reform") was enacted in December 2017.
-The legislation significantly changes U.S. tax law by, among other things, lowering U.S. corporate income tax rates, implementing a territorial tax system and imposing a one-time tax on deemed repatriated earnings of foreign subsidiaries.
-The legislation reduces the U.S. corporate income tax rate from 35% to 21%, effective January 1, 2018.
+The legislation significantly changed the U.S. tax law by, among other things, lowering U.S. corporate income tax rates, implementing a territorial tax system and imposing a one-time tax on deemed repatriated earnings of foreign subsidiaries.
+The legislation reduced the U.S. corporate income tax rate from 35% to 21%, effective January 1, 2018.
 The SEC staff issued guidance to address the application of U.S. GAAP in situations when a registrant does not have the necessary information available, prepared, or analyzed (including computations) in reasonable detail to complete the accounting for certain income tax effects of U.S. Tax Reform and allows the registrant to record provisional amounts during a measurement period not to extend beyond one year of the enactment date.
-We have recognized the provisional impacts related to the one-time repatriation tax and remeasurement of deferred tax balances and included these estimates in our consolidated financial statements for the year ended December 31, 2017.
-The ultimate impact may materially differ from these provisional amounts, due to, among other things, additional analysis, changes in interpretations and assumptions we have made, additional regulatory guidance that may be issued, and actions we may take as a result of U.S. Tax Reform.
-In addition, foreign governments may enact tax laws in response to the U.S. legislation that could result in further changes to global taxation and materially affect our financial position and results of operations.
+The provisional impacts related to the one-time repatriation tax and remeasurement of deferred tax balances were recorded in our consolidated financial statements for the year ended December 31, 2017.
+We recorded additional impacts related to the remeasurement of deferred tax balances and the establishment of valuation allowances on foreign tax credits during the year ended December 31, 2018.
+As of December 31, 2018, we have completed our assessment of the impact of U.S. Tax Reform.